Growth Engine:

 Why acquisition looks broken for most local businesses.

-The problem isn't usually the ads.
-It's everything around them — the creative, the landing, the response, and the measurement.
-When any one of those is weak, the whole system looks like it's failing.
+The problem isn't usually the ad platform.
+It's everything around it — the website, the landing, the response, the follow-up, the reviews, and the measurement.
+When any one of those is weak, the whole system leaks.

 5x